Fellow Since 1996

 Univ. de Nacionalidades Indígenas de la Amazonía

-This profile was prepared when Máximo Cuji was elected to the Ashoka Fellowship in 1996.
+This description of Máximo Cuji's work was prepared when Máximo Cuji was elected to the Ashoka Fellowship in 1996.

 Máximo Cuji is using Ecuador's public education system to reaffirm traditional Amazonian cultures in a way that will reverse the centuries-long history of colonization and exploitation of the Amazon forest and its people.